-Those two reception ladies were the worst of all.
-One of those (I don’t want to call out their ethnicity) ladies sounded like the burden of solving all the problems of this whole world was on her shoulder.
-She was rude, unhelpful and dominant.
+Those two reception ladies were the worst of them all.
+One of those ladies sounded like the burden of solving all the problems of this world was on her shoulder.
+She was rude, unhelpful, and dominant.

 I had fewer interactions with another lady.
 So I don’t really have anything to say about her, except she wasn’t really helpful either.

 Besides those two reception ladies, there was a lobby guy who got along nicely with me.
-He was always there with a smile, calling my taxi, helping me with my luggage and all.
+He was always there with a smile, calling me a taxi, helping me with my luggage and all.